dthree/vantage/README.md

 #### .mode.action(function)

 Similar to `command.action`, `mode.action` differs in that it is repeatedly called on each command the user types until the mode is exited.
 Instead of `args` passed as the first argument, the full `command` string the user typed is passed and it is expected that `mode.action` appropriately handle the command.
-An example is given just above.
+Example given above.

 ### .delimiter(string)